hashicorp-dev-advocates/workshop-spring-vault/instruqt/01-enable-kv-secrets-engine/assignment.md

 Enable the key-value secrets engine
 ===

-Enable the key-value secrets engine at the path `secret` in Vault.
+Enable the key-value version 2 secrets engine at the path `secret` in Vault.
 You must mount secrets engines before you can add secrets.

 You can find the details in this documentation: https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2/setup.

 > [!NOTE]
 > You need to enable the engine at the path `secret`.
 This requires defining the path.
+> You also need to use key-value version 2, which supports versioning and other features for secrets management.

 <details>
 <summary><b>Solution</b></summary>